How do I connect Yellowfin to a database that supports ODBC?

 2. In the Create New Data Source dialog box, choose Easysoft ODBC-MongoDB Driver, and then choose Finish.

-3. Complete these fields Easysoft ODBC-MongoDB Driver DSN Setup dialog box:
+3. Complete these fields in the Easysoft ODBC-MongoDB Driver DSN Setup dialog box:

 Setting Value